markiodev/Networker/README.md

 * Plug in your choice of logging
 * Plug in your choice of IOC - [Service Collection (Default)](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollection?view=aspnetcore-2.1) - [DryIoc (NuGet)](https://www.nuget.org/packages/Networker.DryIoc/)
 * Unity (.NET 4.6+ & .NET Standard)

-### Update 2.1 Notes
-* Changed how TCP and UDP sockets are handled for _much_ better performance
-* Added an object pool for socket handlers and buffers
-* Register packet handlers are singletons by default (can be changed in the builder options)
-* Removed DryIoc references from main project due to breaking changes in updates
-* Made ServiceCollection default IOC container
-* Various bug fixes

 ## Supported Frameworks
 * .NET Standard 2.0